 Let’s look at a basic pros and cons list for an example.

 Should we get a dog?

-- an easy way to compare a situation where you’ve got one option (get a dog or don’t get a dog)
+- Easy way to compare a situation when you’ve got one option (get a dog or don’t get a dog).

-- it can be a simple, fast way to solve a problem (get some paper and make a chart!)
+- Can be a simple, fast way to solve a problem (get some paper and make a chart).

-- it uses a process which is more deliberate than just discussing it (writing = deeper thinking)
+- Uses a process that is more deliberate than just discussing it (writing = deeper thinking).

-- it may oversimplify results (or you may fail to do things like seeking the opinions of others)
+- May oversimplify results (or you may fail to do things like seeking the opinions of others).

-- it can easily be manipulated to match the decision you want to make
+- Can easily be manipulated to match the decision you want to make.

-- it is not always helpful in actually making a decision
+- Not always helpful in actually making a decision.

 You might use a pros and cons list for – Should we buy a new couch?
 (Or something that really doesn’t matter too much if you make a mistake…)